 3. Clarify your Pose

 That’s it.
 We are done with the buying guide for beginner longboards and have clarified the importance of safety apparatus.
-Now is the time to move toward our first practical step.
+Now is the time to move toward our first practical step which you need to practice on a regular basis.

-In the longboarding era, Regular and Goofy are the two poses that are widely preferred.
+In the longboarding world, Regular and Goofy are the two poses that are widely preferred and well known.
 No one can choose one Pose among these 2 because it is natural.
 Let’s see what a Goofy stance is and what is a regular stance.

 This Pose is opposite to the regular one.
 You place your right foot in front and your back foot in the back in this position.
 The image is given below for differentiating Goofy stance to the regular one.

-People get in conflict when we ask them to tell us their stance on Longboarding.
-It is simple to understand.
+People (especially newbies) get confused when asked what is their riding stance.
+On the other hand, stance is the most important part when learning longboarding for beginners.
+Well, your stance is simple to know and understand.
 When you place your feet onto the deck, see what foot you have naturally placed forward, right, or left.
 This is how you understand if you are a regular or goofy rider.

 What is the importance of stance in Longboarding?

 It is an essential step to understanding the stance before Longboarding as it helps in different ways while you’re riding the board.
-Firstly, it helps you stop on a longboard when required.
+Firstly, it helps you know and learn how to stop on a longboard when required.
 Secondly, it allows you to take sharp turns more easily.
 A rider with a regular pose turns right whenever he uses his toes and goes left when using his heels.
 On the other hand, the goofy pose makers are opposite to regular ones.

 Balancing yourself during the rides is one of the most important steps of longboarding basics.
 No doubt, you can practice this method any time, but the place should be suitable to perform this step.